 Rafael Viñoly Architects

 Building Envelope Consultant

-The new laboratory building at Rockefeller University, one of the foremost biomedical research institutions in the world, will project over FDR Drive on the east side of Manhattan and serve as a highly collaborative facility and support modern research.
+The new laboratory building at Rockefeller University, one of the foremost biomedical research institutions in the world, will project over FDR Drive on the east side of Manhattan and serve as a highly collaborative facility supporting modern research.

-The new 160,000 sq2 laboratory building extending over FDR Drive will maintain a low building profile to protect and enhance the views of the campus from Manhattan and the East River.
+The new 160,000 ft2 laboratory building extending over FDR Drive will maintain a low building profile to protect and enhance the views of the campus from Manhattan and the East River.
 The facility will provide new connections to existing laboratory buildings and infrastructure.
-The building will incorporate maximum flexibility for changes in the layouts of the spaces, horizontal connectivity to improve communication between programs, lounges, informal congregation areas, seminar rooms, general food and beverage spaces and a green roof over the new two-story laboratory that will be integrated into the landscape.
+It will also incorporate maximum flexibility for changes in the layouts of the spaces, horizontal connectivity to improve communication between programs, lounges, informal congregation areas, seminar rooms, general food and beverage spaces, and a green roof over the new two-storey laboratory that will be integrated into the landscape.

-Solution: We developed a building envelope solution that can be assembled on the structural frame of the building that is being constructed off site, transported by barge to the site and lifted into place above the FDR expressway.
-The modular components include the first and second levels of the building assembled as one unit.
-The entire building will require up to 12 modules to be assembled off site.
-Careful consideration was given to the weight of each module as they will transported to the site and lifted into place by cranes, all off of barges on the East River.
+Solution: Our team developed a building envelope solution that can be assembled on the structural frame of the building and is being constructed off-site, transported by barge to the site, and lifted into place above the FDR expressway.
+Careful consideration was given to the weight of each module as they will be transported to the site and lifted into place by cranes from barges on the East River.
 The strategy is to have the modules as staging areas for the remainder of the work to progress without disruption to the expressway below.